alexlorenzo/ChurnModel_SparkML/README.md

 # ChurnModel_SparkML
-Churn Model with Spark ML in Databricks
+Churn Model with Spark ML in Databricks.

+Create a Churn Model based on Telco Data, code in Pyspark and Python.